tofarr/eventy/eventy/sql/README.md

 To migrate from file-based queues to SQL:

 1. Install SQL dependencies: `pip install eventy[sql]`
-2. Set up your database and run migrations
+2. Set up your database (tables will be created automatically)
 3. Update your configuration to use `SqlQueueManager`
 4. Optionally migrate existing data using custom scripts